 As toddlers, they could swallow a small toy, pull furniture down on themselves, get their head stuck in the banister, fall down the stairs, run into the middle of the road, burn themselves on the stove, or get bitten by another kid.

-As children, they could get lost in the store, crash their bike, fall of the playground, get abducted by a stranger, or have their lunch money stolen by schoolyard bullies.
+As children, they could get lost in the store, crash their bike, fall on the playground, get abducted by a stranger, or have their lunch money stolen by schoolyard bullies.

-As teens, they could get mixed up with the wrong crowd, get into trouble on the internet, crash the car, get hooked on drugs and booze, or mess around sexually.
+As teens, they could get mixed up with the wrong crowd, get into trouble on the internet, crash the car, get hooked on drugs and alcohol, or mess around sexually.

 No matter what stage we are in, as parents, we have to face our fears.
-If we don’t deal with them properly, we can either become overprotective and stifling or the opposite: nonchalant and careless.
+If we don’t deal with our fears properly, we can either become overprotective and stifling or the opposite: nonchalant and careless.
 Overcoming these fears helps prevent poor parenting decisions.
-To help you face your parenting fears, here are some things that I think are critical.
+To help you face your parenting fears, here are some things that I believe are critical.

-As parents charged with the task of guiding our children through a sometimes hostile world, there is a fine line between healthy caution and virtual psychosis.
-Yes, there are all kinds of threats out there that we need to be aware of.
-But some parents get so worried that they micro-manage their kids’ lives.
-This breeds children who are scared to take risks and incapable of standing on their own two feet.
+##1.
+Be cautious, not psychotic## As parents charged with the task of guiding our children through a sometimes hostile world, there is a fine line between healthy caution and virtual psychosis.
+Yes, there are all kinds of threats out there that we need to be aware of, but some parents get so worried that they micro-manage their kids’ lives.
+And unfortunately, worry-motivated parents will breed children who are scared to take risks and are incapable of standing on their own two feet.
 At the same time, the paranoia cripples the parent every time their kids are out of their sight.

 You can’t take the risk out of life.
 Even if you could, would you really want to?
 The most important lessons are often learned through disappointments and bad experiences.
 If we raise our kids inside a plastic bubble, we may keep them safe for a time, but we rob them of the opportunity to grow through trials.

-Here’s a principle to keep in mind: the more educated you are about the issues facing your kids, the wiser your decisions and the less you’ll worry.
-Take the Internet for instance.
+##2.
+Educate yourself## Here’s a principle to keep in mind: the more educated you are about the issues facing your kids, the wiser your decisions and the less you’ll worry.
+Take the Internet, for instance.
 We all know that the online world can be a dangerous place for kids if they aren’t careful.
-The problem is, in many cases our kids know more about computers and the Internet than we do.
+The problem is, our kids most likely know more about computers and the Internet than we do.
 We can’t train them in Internet safety if we don’t know how to use it ourselves.
 Plus, the problem is scarier to us if we don’t fully understand it.

-The solution is to find a computer-savvy friend who can teach you how to use the technology and walk you through the pitfalls, so your computer will be safe at home.
+The solution is to find a computer-savvy friend who can teach you how to use technology and walk you through the pitfalls, so your computer will be safe at home.
 The wiser you can be about the technology at home, the fewer worries you’re going to have, and the more effectively you can safeguard your kids.
-This applies not just to the Internet, but to every parenting fear you have.
-Knowledge puts your apprehensions into perspective and helps you to deal with any threat in a wise and productive way.
+This proactive approach to learn and pick up new skills applies not just to the Internet, but to every parenting fear you have.
+You'll find that having more Knowledge will help put your apprehensions into perspective and help you to deal with any threat in a wise and productive manner.

-Once you’ve educated yourself, the next step is to take time to teach your kids.
-An informed child is the best defense against the many things that could potentially happen to them.
-The more the child knows about the dangers that exist and how to protect themselves, the safer they are.
-So coach them.
-Talk with them about the things they see in their world and give them the freedom to share their fears with you.
-Use the teachable moments that present themselves each day.
-As you walk through life with your children, you will have countless opportunities to train them in how to survive in this world.
-Don’t let them get away.
+##3.
+Talk freely with your kids## Once you’ve educated yourself, the next step is to take time to teach your kids.
+An informed child is the best defense against the many things that could happen to them.
+The more the child knows about the dangers that exist, and how to protect themselves, the safer they are.
+So coach them, talk with them about the things they see in their world and give them the freedom to share their fears with you.
+And, as you continue to intentionally walk through life with your children, you'll see that you'll have countless opportunities to train them in how to survive in this world.
+So please, don’t let them get away.

 If you want your child to become strong, you need to develop their confidence.
 You must believe in them, affirm them and paint a strong future for them.
 Build in a tough attitude, one that says, “I’m going to be okay in this big, bad world.
 It’s going to be alright.
 I know what’s right, and I can say no.”

-The last thing, and likely the greatest gift to our kids is this: we have to become our kids’ safe harbor.
+##5.
+Be a safe harbor## The last thing, and likely the greatest gift to our kids, is this: we have to become our kids’ safe harbor.
 Kids still need to be able to run home to Mom and Dad and find it a safe place.
 If their parents are not a safe place, where will they have to run to?
 They’ll find somewhere or someone, and it’s likely going to be a place or a person you don’t want them running to.

 Mom and Dad, you’ve got to love your kids.
 Hug your kids often and tell them you love them.
 Give them the opportunity to tell you about your worries and fears.
 When they tell you they’re afraid of something, don’t downplay it.
 Don’t question their fears, because they’ll never come and talk to you about them again.
 Listen, understand, and then build their confidence.

-I can’t stress it enough: when your kids come running home, they must be running to a safe place; a place where they feel they can come without fear of judgment; a place where Mom and Dad love them unconditionally.
+I can’t stress it enough: when your kids come running home, they must be running to a safe place.
+A place they feel they can go to without having the fear of being judged or ignored because their Mom and Dad love them unconditionally.
 That’s the greatest gift you can give to a kid in a scary world.